 If the Dental Board rejects a decision, it sets forth whatever disciplinary action it deems appropriate.

-7. Can a dentist appeal the Board’s decision to suspend or revoke a dental license?
+7. Can I appeal the Board’s decision to suspend or revoke my dental license?

 Yes.
-A dentist can appeal a license revocation or suspension.
+You can appeal a license revocation or suspension.
 The appeal is heard by a California Superior Court, which reviews all of the evidence that was presented in the administrative hearing.

-If a dentist loses on appeal, he/she can try to petition the Board for the reinstatement of his/her license.
+If you lose on appeal, you can try to petition the Board for the reinstatement of your license.

 8. Can I become a dentist with a criminal history?

 Maybe.
-The issue depends on the type of offense an applicant was convicted of and when the conviction occurred.
+The issue depends on the type of offense you were convicted of and when the conviction occurred.

-The Dental Board of California may deny people from getting their dental or hygienist license if they have been convicted in the past seven years of a crime substantially related to the qualifications, functions, or duties of dentistry.
+The Dental Board of California may deny you from getting your dental or hygienist license if you have been convicted in the past seven years of a crime substantially related to the qualifications, functions, or duties of dentistry.
 The term “substantially related” carries the same meaning as discussed above.

-In addition, the Dental Board may deny people from getting their dental or hygienist license if they have a criminal conviction, no matter how old, for either:
+In addition, the Dental Board may deny you from getting your dental or hygienist license if you have a criminal conviction, no matter how old, for either:

-- an offense for which the applicant has to register as a Tier II or Tier III sex offender, or
+- an offense for which you have to register as a Tier II or Tier III sex offender, or

 - a serious offense, as defined in Section 1192.7 of the Penal Code.